EskoSalaka/mtgtools/README.md

 [Werebear (ema), Werebear (ody), Werebear (td0), Werebear (wc02)]
 ```

-Finally, the card objects in the **PCardList**s are stored in `some_list.cards` in a PersistentList which can be
+Finally, the card objects in `PCardList` are stored in it's `cards` - attribute, in a `PersistentList` which can also
-accessed directly.
+be accessed directly.

-###### Creating and combining lists
+#### Creating and combining lists
-**PCardList** acts like normal Python list so we can use normal indexing and slicing.
+`PCardList` acts like normal Python list so we can use normal indexing and slicing.
 You can also create empty lists:
 ```
 >>> werebears = cards.where_exactly(name='Werebear')
 >>> print(werebears[1:3])